intel-analytics/ipex-llm/docs/readthedocs/source/doc/Nano/QuickStart/tensorflow_train_quickstart.md

 ```

 ### **Step 3: Build Your Model**
-BigDL-Nano's `Model` and `Sequential` classes have identical APIs with `tf.keras.Model` and `tf.keras.Sequential`.
+BigDL-Nano's `Model` (`bigdl.nano.tf.keras.Model`) and `Sequential` (`bigdl.nano.tf.keras.Sequential`) classes have identical APIs with `tf.keras.Model` and `tf.keras.Sequential`.
 Here we initialize the model with pre-trained ImageNet weights, and we fine-tune it on the Stanford Dogs dataset.
-We use the `data_augmentation` preprocessor and make it part of the model.
 ```python
 from tensorflow.keras import layers from tensorflow.keras.applications import EfficientNetB0